singh-man/books/crackingTheCoding/17_hard.md

 90		return new  PartitionResult(left   -  start, right -  left +  1);
 91	}
 ```
-Notice the change made to s mallestK too.
-We can't simply copy all elements less than orequal tothreshold into the array.
+Notice the change made to smallest K too.
+We can't simply copy all elements less than or equal to threshold into the array.
 Since we have duplicates, there could be many more thank elements that are less than or equal to threshold.
-(We also can't just  say "okay, only copyk elements over".
+(We also can't just  say "okay, only copy k elements over".
 We could  inadvertently fill up the array early on with "equal" elements, and not leave enough space for the  smaller ones.)

 The solution for this is fairly simple: only copy over the smaller  elements first, then fill up the  array with equal elements at the end.